Rangers vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker heads into this game looking to extend his six-game hit streak.
-During his last 10 outings he is hitting .297 with four doubles, two home runs, seven walks and nine RBI.
+- Tucker heads into this game looking to extend his seven-game hit streak.
+During his last 10 games he is hitting .270 with three doubles, two home runs, five walks and eight RBI.

 Tucker Recent Games